mrlauer/coffee-script-monads/README.md

 Syntax
 ------
 Basic syntax should be evident from the examples above.
-Just a few notes
+Just a few notes:

 * The last statement in a monadic do block must be a simple expression.
 For mdo and cpsdo it should evaluate to the proper monadic type.
 In cpsrun that can be any expression, although if it is a function will be applied to a trivial continuation.
 * The other statements in the do block are monad bindings and variable assignments.
 They can be of these forms:
   * `(a) <- block`